Grant Flower: Test career

-After the World Cup Zimbabwe were promoted to Test status and Flower was unanimously selected to play against the Indians for the Inaugural Test match on 18 October 1992.
+After the World Cup Zimbabwe were promoted to Test status and Flower was unanimously selected to play against the Indian team for the Inaugural Test match on 18 October 1992.
 On a flat pitch, he opened the batting for his country and dominated in a 100 run opening stand.
 He would go on to score 82, falling short of a century on Test debut.
-Zimbabwe again met the Indians this time on their home turf and again fell just short of a maiden Test century when he fell for 96.
+Zimbabwe again met the Indian team this time on their home turf and again fell just short of a maiden Test century when he fell for 96.

 Pakistan toured Zimbabwe in 1995 and in the 1st Test Flower finally scored his maiden Test century.
 Not content, he went on to register double hundred.
 He hit only 12 boundaries and faced 523 balls as Zimbabwe scored a massive 4/544 declared.
 His innings would help Zimbabwe to win their first Test match as they won by a convincing Innings and 64 Runs.
 He would continue to haunt the Pakistani side, scoring his second Test century at Sheikhupura Stadium in Pakistan.

 In 1997 Flower became the first Zimbabwean to score a century in both innings of a Test match.
 Playing against New Zealand in Harare, he scored 104 and 151.
 A year later he scored his 5th Test century, an innings of 156 not out at Queens Sports Club against Pakistan.
 He would suffer a form slump after that innings, not scoring a 99 for 33 innings including 6 ducks.
 On 25 November 2000 he ended his slump with a fine 106 against India and would go on to score 4 50's in his next 6 innings.